ejoi8/woocommerce_custom_script/README.md

 # Add a Link Back to the Order in WooCommerce New Order Notifications Email

-        add_action( 'woocommerce_email_after_order_table', 'add_link_back_to_order', 10, 2 );
+        // Add a Link Back to the Order in WooCommerce New Order Notifications Email add_action( 'woocommerce_email_after_order_table', 'add_link_back_to_order', 10, 2 );
         function add_link_back_to_order( $order, $is_admin ) {